Last updated on August 1st, 2018 at 09:56 pm

 My usual flights are 20-24 hours long when I travel to Europe or Africa (my “home” is Melbourne).
-In the last 2-3 years I have been flying mostly with Qatar Airways and sometime with Emirates Airline.
+In the last 2-3 years, I have been flying mostly with Qatar Airways and sometimes with Emirates Airline.

 I usually like to have a break and Qatar is becoming my favourite place to indulge.
 I could not believe there are so many things to do in Doha and places to visit outside the city.

-The great thing of Qatar is that it’s always summer, sometime too summer you may think and indeed in the period June/September I would probably not recommend to walk in the middle of the day heat, under the sun, as temperatures may go over 40 degrees Celsius.
+The great thing of Qatar is that it’s always summer, sometimes too summer you may think and indeed in the period June/September I would probably not recommend walking in the middle of the day heat, under the sun, as temperatures may go over 40 degrees Celsius.

 >> Best time to travel to Qatar: December to February

 >> Best things to do in Qatar: visit the Camel track with a rented car or an organised tour, spend a day in a Desert Safari, visit the Museum of Islamic Art (MIA), stroll around the Souq Waqif market.